ljk28/MP1/README.md

 Lighthouse flagged SEO as an issue.
 With the icons and also accessibilty.
 I have spaced out the social media icons in the footer so that should aid the user.
 Not everything was altered to the desired wireframe images.

 <em>Please note: the labels and option/select tags don't have a calculation function/operation for the total on the order page, as this requires additional languages.
-(Apart from Bootsrap), this project solely was working with HTML and CSS and not Javacript<em>
+(Apart from Bootstrap), this project was solely working with HTML and CSS and not Javacript<em>

 ### Deploying the website